All Marvel movies ranked

 The Marvel-verse has never shied away from a bit of groovy psychedelia, from the prog-rock cityscapes of Thor to Ant-Man’s voyage into cosmic inner space.
 But they’ve never gone full down-the-rabbit-hole acid freak-out—until now.
 There are sequences here that could burn the top layer off your eyeballs.

-This instalment delivers a heavy and welcome dose of political paranoia (courtesy of Robert Redford, playing against lefty type as an ominous high-ranking government official).
+This installment delivers a heavy and welcome dose of political paranoia (courtesy of Robert Redford, playing against lefty type as an ominous high-ranking government official).
 Chris Evans’s superhero remains an enjoyable square peg in the round hole of the sleek Marvel universe.

 Paced swiftly by Swingers star-turned-director Jon Favreau, the film that started it all is blessed by motormouthed Robert Downey Jr. as billionaire tech genius Tony Stark, an apolitical man with stripper poles on his private plane.
 Much was made of this “risky” casting, but it pays off beautifully.

-If the irreverent Ragnarok is the funniest Marvel movie to date—topping Guardians of the Galaxy—it’s not without frustrations.
+If the irreverent Ragnarok is the funniest Marvel movie to date—topping even Guardians of the Galaxy—it’s not without frustrations.
 The standard third act CGI-fest feels leaden and there’s one too many superpowered MacGuffins (we’d have quickly misplaced the Flame of Thingamajig).
 But in a world of portentous blockbusters, it’s a joy to see one throwing on the disco lights.

 At long last, the Marvel Comics Universe comes together in the common purpose of defeating evil alien snake monsters.
 In humanspeak, that means you’ve got a bunch of superheroes in a single movie.
 The cape-wearing savior here is director Joss Whedon, who remembers to keep things fun, flip and broadly entertaining.